leosantos2003/CS-Student-Simulator/README.md

 ## About

 **IMPORTANT**: This game was made during a 24-hour GameJam.
 Its theme was deliberately comical, intended to entertain the participating students.
-Therefore, please do not take its theme too seriously.
+Therefore, please, do not take its theme too seriously.

 In "Computer Science Student Simulator", you control a character who must survive in a hostile environment, not by fighting monsters, but by fighting their own "vices".
 The goal is to keep their status bars - Stamina and Strength - full while avoiding capture by the relentless Inspector General.